microsoft/appcenter-cli/README.md

 We follow the standard GitHub flow.
 Each person working on the cli should create their own fork of the repo.
 Work in your own repo (preferably on a feature branch).
 When ready, send a pull request to the master Microsoft/sonoma-cli repo against the master branch.
 After review, the pull request will be merged.

-Issue tracking is TBD based on overall group discussions.
-For now let's just do it in GitHub in the Microsoft/sonoma-cli repo.
+Issue tracking will be done on [VSO](https://mseng.visualstudio.com/Mobile%20DevOps/Command%20Line%20Interface/).

 # Building Installers